CVS to limit opioid drug prescriptions amid national epidemic

 Walgreens, which does not have a pharmacy benefits manager like CVS and thus cannot limit prescription dosages on its own, has already stationed disposal kiosks at about 600 pharmacies throughout the country, spokesman Phil Caruso said.

-Walgreens also Wednesday launched a new marketing campaign dubbed “#ItEndsWithUs," featuring "13 Reasons Why" actor Brandon Larracuente highlighting the risks of opioids and new online resources.
+Walgreens on Wednesday also launched a new marketing campaign dubbed “#ItEndsWithUs," featuring "13 Reasons Why" actor Brandon Larracuente highlighting the risks of opioids and new online resources.

 © 2017 USATODAY.COM